 Did you know the first few minutes of medical attention can be more crucial than the main treatment itself?
-While the ER doctors play a big role, it is the Emergency Medical Technician (EMT) that is crucial in the first moments of distress.
+While the ER doctors play a big role, the Emergency Medical Technician (EMT) is crucial in the first moments of distress.

-It is easily one of the most rewarding jobs there is.
-It can also be one of the most stressful jobs as well.
+It is easily one of the most rewarding jobs, but it can also be one of the most stressful.
 Want to know what becoming and being an EMT looks like?
-Read on to find information about the job.
+Read on for information about the job.

 What Does It Take to Be an EMT?

-There are 4 levels of EMTs and each level requires a different degree of certification.
-The first level is Emergency Medical Responder (EMR), the licensure of which requires completion of the Emergency Medical Responder training program.
+There are four levels of EMTs, and each requires a different degree of certification.
+The first level is Emergency Medical Responder (EMR), which requires licensure and completion of the EMR training program.

-Level 2 is an Emergency Medical Technician (EMT) for which you have to finish an accredited EMT course.
-Completion of the Advanced Emergency Medical Technician course is necessary to be a level 3 EMT.
+Level 2 is an Emergency Medical Technician (EMT), for which you must finish an accredited EMT course.
+Completion of the Advanced EMT course is necessary to be a level 3 EMT.

-The fourth level is the Paramedic.
-With each level, the complexity of the job and duty increases making the job of the paramedic the most complex in pre-hospital emergency care.
+The fourth level is Paramedic.
+With each level, the complexity of the job and duty increases, making the paramedic’s job the most complex in pre-hospital emergency care.
 One has to complete a nationally accredited Paramedic program.

-Apart from certificates and training, there are other vital skills you need like crisis management, interpersonal skills, quick judgment, and emotional strength.
-These skills are essentials to tackle emergencies.
+Apart from certificates and training, you need other vital skills, such as crisis management, interpersonal skills, quick judgment, and emotional strength.
+These skills are essential for tackling emergencies.

 Additional Skills